SujayTalanki/SujayTalanki.github.io/index.md

 ## [Top 10 Property Essentials](https://github.com/SujayTalanki/Top10PropertyEssentials)
-* Background: The company had many properties, each of which had 10 areas that inspectors were required to assess; inspectors left comments regarding the condition of each area
+* Background: The company had many properties, each of which had 10 areas that inspectors were required to assess; inspectors left comments regarding the condition of each area.
-* Result: Produced a Power BI dashboard that allows business analysts to extract information from 5,000+ inspectors’ comments regarding the condition of 5,000+ properties.
+* Result: Designed a Power BI dashboard using Python, Snowflake, and unsupervised learning algorithms to analyze 20,000+ facilities, communicating insights to non-technical stakeholders.
-* Leveraged Python (Numpy, Pandas, Nltk, Sentence_transformers, Sklearn), Snowflake (SQL), Power Query, and Power BI to create a pipeline that transformed raw data (20,000 entries) into actionable insights.
+* Applied key phrase extraction, sentiment analysis classifier, and visualizations to uncover insights from 5,000+ inspector comments, enabling data-driven decisions and driving business improvements.
-* Implemented a key phrase extraction feature, sentiment analysis classifier (NLP), and Power BI visualizations to uncover insights from 5,000 inspectors' comments, informing strategic decisions and delivering actionable insights.
+* Analysts can filter the results to analyze performance based on the market, region, property type, property manager, etc. in order to visualize the performance of select facilities.
-* Analysts can filter the results to analyze performance based on the market, region, property type, property manager, etc. in order to visualize the performance of select facilities
+* Tools used: Python (Numpy, Pandas, Nltk, Sentence_transformers, Sklearn), Snowflake (SQL), Power Query, and Power BI.

 **Workflow Diagrams:**